-- .1 Vertical points of intersection (VPI) (the as constructed elevation at a vertical point of intersection on a vertical curve is to be the existing pavement elevation plus or minus mid ordinate distance (M) to theoretical vertical point of intersection). - .2 Beginning of Vertical Curves (BVC's) and End of Vertical Curves (EVC.) - .3 Beginning of Horizontal Curves (BHC) Point of Curve to Curve (PCC) and End of Horizontal Curves (EHC). - .4 Beginning (BVC) Midpoint (MP) and End (EVC) for all curb returns. - .5 Location and rim elevation of any catch basins.
+.1 Vertical points of intersection (VPI) (the as constructed elevation at a vertical point of intersection on a vertical curve is to be the existing pavement elevation plus or minus mid ordinate distance (M) to theoretical vertical point of intersection). .2 Beginning of Vertical Curves (BVC's) and End of Vertical Curves (EVC.) .3 Beginning of Horizontal Curves (BHC) Point of Curve to Curve (PCC) and End of Horizontal Curves (EHC). .4 Beginning (BVC) Midpoint (MP) and End (EVC) for all curb returns. .5 Location and rim elevation of any catch basins.
 Grade and elevation changes must be noted if the difference from design to as constructed is greater than 10 mm.

-CCC's for gravel roads will not be issued until all concrete work is complete.

-- .2 Spot elevation checks should be completed following paving to verify grades, VPI elevations and slope. - .3 Confirm all centerline and face of curb (FOC) radii. - .4 Revisions to type of sidewalk and or curb and gutter installed. - .5 Revisions to pavement cross section, including location of filter fabric or geotextiles. - .6 Revisions to pavement markings if applicable. - .7 If the developer installs the traffic, street name and information signs utilizing the services of a private contractor, the developer shall complete a sign survey sheet and submit it to the City of Cold Lake.

-7.4 Lanes and Public Utility Lots

-.1 Spot elevation checks should be completed following lane construction to verify grades, VPI elevations and slope.
+CCC's for gravel roads will not be issued until all concrete work is complete. .2 - levation checks should be completed following paving to verify grades, VPI ions and slope. .3 Confir rm all centerline and face of curb (FOC) radii. .4 Revisi ons to type of sidewalk and or curb and gutter installed. .5 Revisi ons to pavement cross section, including location of filter fabric or geotextiles. .6 Revisi ons to pavement markings if applicable. .7 service developer installs the traffic, street name and information signs utilizing the es of a private contractor, the developer shall complete a sign survey sheet and t it to the City of Cold Lake.
+7.4 Lanes and Pul blic Utility Lots .1 levation checks should be completed following lane construction to verify , VPI elevations and slope.

-7.5 Utilities

-.1 Revisions to lengths, grades invert elevations, alignments, and locations of vertical points of intersection for sanitary, storm and water mains.
+- 7.5 Utilities - .1 Revisions to lengths, grades invert elevations, alignments, and locations of vertical points of intersection for sanitary, storm and water mains.